fieldtrip/website/tutorial/ecog.md

 layout: default
 ---

 There are a number of places on the FieldTrip wiki where ECoG is discussed.

-{{topic>ecog &list}}
+{% include seealso.html tag1="ecog" %}